Wildwood country music festival lineup announced

-WILDWOOD — Organizers of next weekend's Barefoot Country Music Festival on the city's beach unveiled the event's full lineup packed with notable names in country music, as well as newcomers.
+WILDWOOD — Organizers of next weekend's Barefoot Country Music Festival on the beach unveiled the event's full lineup Wednesday, packed with notable names in country music, as well as newcomers.

-In addition to headlines Eric Church, Jason Aldean, Florida Georgia Line and Cole Swindell, the Miller Lite Main Stage will feature performances from Dustin Lynch, Walker Hayes, Chris Janson, Bret Michaels, Matt Stell, LOCASH, Jameson Rodgers, Callista Clark, Priscilla Block, Frank Ray, Brittney Spencer, Rita Wilson, Cooper Alan, BOWMAN, Ellis Melillo, Neon Union and Jukebox Rehab, the organizers said in a news release Wednesday.
+In addition to headliners Eric Church, Jason Aldean, Florida Georgia Line and Cole Swindell, the Miller Lite Main Stage will feature performances from Dustin Lynch, Walker Hayes, Chris Janson, Bret Michaels, Matt Stell, LoCash, Jameson Rodgers, Callista Clark, Priscilla Block, Frank Ray, Brittney Spencer, Rita Wilson, Cooper Alan, Bowman, Ellis Melillo, Neon Union and Jukebox Rehab, the organizers said in a news release.

-More stages and artists will be unveiled that feature songwriters, comedians, up-and-coming artists, surprise and delight pop-up shows, local emerging talent and the winner from the national ReverbNation BCMF Battle of the Bands, the organizers said.
+More stages and artists will be unveiled that will feature songwriters, comedians, up-and-coming artists, surprise pop-up shows, local emerging talent and the winner of the national ReverbNation BCMF Battle of the Bands, organizers said.

+Country reigns supreme in South Jersey when it comes to outdoor summer music festivals.

 “We have an unbelievable lineup for our fans," said Bob Durkin, of Barefoot Country Music Fest.
 "The response has been amazing.
 We’re excited and looking forward to a great time in Wildwood on the beach this June.”

-The festival is being held on the Wildwood beach from June 16-19.
+The festival will be held on the Wildwood beach from June 16 to 19.

-The festival will be in Wildwood for a second time, having been held last year and featuring acts including Jimmie Allen and Carrie Underwood.
-The festival was delayed due to the COVID-19 pandemic and the restrictions imposed to lessen the coronavirus's spread.
+This is the festival's second year.
+Last year's inaugural show included acts such as Carrie Underwood and Zac Brown Band.
+Initially announced for 2020, the festival was delayed due to the COVID-19 pandemic.

 Welcome to the discussion.